-ALEXANDRIA, VA (August 31, 2022) — The National Credit Union Administration issued one prohibition order in August.
-This individual is prohibited from participating in the affairs of any federally insured depository institution.
+ALEXANDRIA, VA (August 1, 2018) — The National Credit Union Administration issued one prohibition order in July.
+This individual is prohibited from participating in the affairs of any federally insured financial institution.

-- Anne Cruz, a former employee of PNG Northern Federal Credit Union, Vandergrift, Pennsylvania, agreed and consented to the issuance of a prohibition order and agreed to comply with all its terms to settle and resolve the NCUA Board’s claim against her.
+- Mariah Lee Scribner, a former employee or institution-affiliated party of Lake Huron Credit Union in Saginaw, Michigan, agreed and consented to the issuance of a prohibition order and agreed to comply with all of its terms to settle and resolve the NCUA Board’s claims against her.

-Agency enforcement orders and notices are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
-The webpage also provides links to the federal enforcement actions of federal banking agencies against other institutions or their affiliated parties.
+Prohibition and administrative orders are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
+The webpage also provides links to the enforcement actions of federal banking agencies against other institutions or their affiliated parties.

-The public may view NCUA enforcement orders online or the public may order copies by mail from the NCUA at 1775 Duke Street, Alexandria, Virginia 22314-3428.
+You may view NCUA enforcement orders online or inspect them at NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
+Eastern, Monday through Friday.
+You also may order copies by mail from NCUA at 1775 Duke St., Alexandria, VA 22314-3428.

 About National Credit Union Administration (NCUA)

 The NCUA is the independent federal agency created by the U.S. Congress to regulate, charter and supervise federal credit unions.
 With the backing of the full faith and credit of the United States, the NCUA operates and manages the National Credit Union Share Insurance Fund, insuring the deposits of more than 124 million account holders in all federal credit unions and the overwhelming majority of state-chartered credit unions.
 The NCUA also protects consumers and educates the public on consumer protection and financial literacy issues.